The Best Day Ever!

 I wondered if we should give them space and retreat the way we came, but Craig felt that was a bad idea, so we just continued to stand there trying to look casual.
 Then, looking right at us, the leader slowly took four steps closer then stopped again.
 At this point we were holding our breath and really not believing what was happening.
 It felt like a dream; it was, literally, the wildest thing I've ever seen.
 There was clearly no question about who needed to respect whom in this scenario, but I did not feel scared.
 I think I was too shocked and amazed at our luck.
 It was the most exciting moment I'd ever experienced.

 Apparently satisfied that we were not a threat, the two of them stepped off the bridge and spent a few seconds debriefing next to the trail before nonchalantly strolling into the woods.
 We waited for several seconds before continuing on the bridge.
 When we walked past the spot where they had disappeared, we were convinced we were being watched by many well-camouflaged eyes.
-We had seen five animals, but wolf study information at the time stated that the current packs ranged in size from 2 to 9 members, so there could have been more.
+We had seen five of them, but wolf study information at the time stated that the current packs ranged in size from 2 to 9 members, so there could have been more.

 Although it had seemed like we were locked in a stand-off for several minutes, in reality the whole thing was probably over in under one minute.
 The wolves were tall and similar in size to our 80-lb German Shepard/Lab mix, but with longer legs.
 As soon as I saw them, I quietly took out my camera and snapped three photos in succession without giving it time to focus.
 It was then or never.
-The shots I ended up with consist of one gray blur in the trees, one photo of Craig - eyes like saucers - with the barely discernible form of a wolf ahead of him looking in the opposite direction, and one blurry shot of the (assumed) alpha and the brown wolf backing him up.
+The shots I ended up with consist of one gray blur in the trees, one photo of Craig - eyes like saucers - with the barely discernible form of a wolf ahead of him looking in the opposite direction, and one blurry shot of the (assumed) alpha and the brown wolf backing him up (see above).
 It's better than nothing, and I was actually just happy that I didn't accidentally step off the bridge and make a fun, prey-like spectacle of myself in the muck below.

 The rest of that morning's hike is mostly a blur due to the excitement we both felt.
 We stopped every fifteen seconds or so to re-tell the story to each other and confirm that it actually did happen.
 I do remember that the trail was very pleasant, with Chickenbone Lake to our immediate right most of the way, and we passed a beaver dam at some point.
 The happy mood we were in prevented us from getting the slightest bit bothered by how wet we continued to get from the dewy vegetation, and before we knew it, we arrived at McCargoe Cove.